 Because they’re involved in every stage and aspect of the construction process, project managers need an array of skills to help projects move along smoothly.

 “You play a role in [helping everyone] work together,” says Ramon.
 “You bring information from one side to another to keep the project moving.
 You can’t let it stall.
-And so, you need not only a positive attitude but a proactive one.”
+And so, you need not only to have a positive attitude, but also a proactive one.”

 While technical knowledge is critical, much of the job involves using problem-solving skills to overcome challenges.
 When you’re coordinating so many parties on a project of great magnitude, questions and concerns are bound to come up, and project managers need to face those roadblocks with a positive attitude.